By Namibia specialist Iain

 I’d recommend Cornerstone Guesthouse’s self-catering apartments.
 Breakfast is included in your stay, but each apartment has a kitchen.
 They also come equipped with a washing machine and tumble dryer, plus a balcony with ocean views.

-If your children are 12 or over, I’d highly recommend a visit to the AfriCat Foundation.
-Located on the 223 sq km (86 sq mile) Okonjima Nature Reserve in Namibia’s Central Highlands, the foundation rehabilitates and conserves leopard, wild dog and cheetah.
-It also has a research arm, educating the public about the importance of wildlife conservation.
+If your children are 12 or over, I’d highly recommend a visit to The AfriCat Foundation.
+Located on the 223 sq km (86 sq mile) Okonjima Nature Reserve in Namibia’s Central Highlands, the foundation rehabilitates and conserves leopard, brown hyena and pangolins.
+It also has a research arm, educating the public and local communities about the importance of wildlife conservation.

-As a visitor, you can go out with a guide on a cheetah tracking trail.
-You’ll use radio technology to locate the animals, which are fitted with radio collars before being returned to the wild.
-The equipment starts to beep whenever a cheetah is nearby, at which point the excitement really builds and it becomes a game of ‘who can spot the cheetah first?’
+As a visitor, you can go out with a guide on a leopard-tracking game drive.
+You’ll use radio technology to locate the animals, which are fitted with unobtrusive radio collars before being returned to the wild.
+The equipment starts to beep whenever a leopard is nearby, at which point the excitement really builds and it becomes a game of ‘who can spot the leopard first?’

 It’s interesting to look around the foundation’s education area, which has interactive displays about its work and the animals you’ll see.
 You can also visit the veterinary surgery where the animals are treated — I even saw a jar of leopard teeth recently extracted by a dentist.